-We have audited the accompanying financial statements of Meals on Wheels Orange County (a nonprofit organization) (the organization), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, statement of changes in net assets, functional expenses (and corresponding support and revenues), and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Meals on Wheels Orange County (a nonprofit organization) (the Organization), which comprise the statements of financial position as of June 30, 2024 and 2023, and the related statements of activities, changes in net assets, revenues, support, and functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Meals on Wheels Orange County, as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Meals on Wheels Orange County, as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.